⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Sales Cloud

-Platform & Other
+Salesforce Platform and Other

-Marketing & Commerce Cloud
+Marketing and Commerce Cloud

 🎯 WHY THIS MATTERS